Scala-Dev/exp-ios-sdk/README.md

 ```

 ##### content.getUrl()
 Get the absolute url to the content node data.
 Useful for image/video tags or to download a content file.
+Returns empty String for folders
 ```swift
 let url = content.getUrl();
 ```